 The United States needs our united prayers.
 Tomorrow, Lord willing, I will will teach more on how to use the Lord’s Prayer as a model of prayer for your prayer groups as well as your own quiet time with the Lord.
 I strongly encourage you to form a prayer group because it is the type prayer that moves God.

-How to Pray Using the Lord’s Prayer – Final
+Please see my other posts to continue learning How to Pray using the Lord’s Prayer